ivotron/quiho-popper/paper/paper.md

 We briefly discuss some aspects related to _quiho_.

 **Application-Independent Performance Characterization**.
+The main advantage of the _quiho_ approach is its resiliency.
+By inferring resource utilization instead of directly instrumenting code to generate profiles, the _quiho_ approach is resilient to code refactoring and requires no manual intervention.
 We used a subset of `stress-ng` microbenchmarks to quantify machine performance but the approach is not limited to this benchmarking toolkit.
 Ideally, we would like to extend the amount and type of stressors so that we have more coverage over the distinct subcomponents of a system.
 An open question is to systematically test whether the current set of stressors is sufficient to cover all subcomponents of a system, and at the same time reduce the number of microbenchmarks.